Atlas-Scientific/Ezo_I2c_lib/README.md

 //returns the last reading the device received as a float

 const char* get_name();
-//returns a pointer to the name string
+//returns a pointer to the name string.
+This gets the name given to the object by the constructor
+//not the device name returned by the "name,?" command.
+//To get the device name use [device].send_cmd("name,?") and read the response with receive_cmd

 uint8_t get_address();
 //returns the address of the device